nanvel/blog/2016/06/es-notes.md

 - terms filter (allows to specify multiple filters to match)
 - range filter (find numbers or dates that fall into a specified range)
 - exists and missing filters (has one or more values or doesn't have any values)
-- bool filter (used to combine multiple filter clauses)
+- bool filter (uses to combine multiple filter clauses)

 Available queries:

 - match_all query (matches all documents)
 - match query (use it for a full-text or exact value)
 - multi_match query (match on multiple fields)
-- bool query (combine multiple query clauses, calculates a relevance score)
+- bool query (combines multiple query clauses, calculates a relevance score)

 See also [filtered query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filtered-query.html) and [combining queries together](https://www.elastic.co/guide/en/elasticsearch/guide/current/combining-queries-together.html).